 If you have a child, you are required to financially support that child.
 Regardless of whether you are the mother or the father of the child, or have custody of the child or just see the child through arranged parenting time.
 The law requires both parents of a child to be financially involved in the child’s life.

-Is impacted by the number of overnights the children spend with each parents
+- Is impacted by the number of overnights the children spend with each parent

 Because there is so much on the line in a New Brunswick child support case, it is important that you speak with an attorney about your rights as soon as possible.
 At The Law Office of Steven M. Cytryn, LLC, our goal is to help you become educated about the child support process and help you protect your rights and interests under the law.